TULiberalArts/Philosophy/pages/undergradaute.md

 description: >-
   Major or minor in Philosophy at Temple University in Philadephia.
 Explore topics the include the morality of law, bioethics and feminist philosophy.
-keywords: >-
-  BA in philosophy, Department of Philosophy, Major in Philosophy, Minor in Philosophy
+keywords: 'BA in philosophy, major, minor, certificate, advising, tuition, fly in four, scholarships, resources'
 published: true
 sidebar: true
 sidebar-content: |